bookmarkquestion/bookmarkquestion.github.io/README.md

 to question its value before visiting.

 #Technical notes
 - This was an experiment in creating a maintainable single page ES5 app without using any JS libraries or frameworks.
-Separation of concerns was not fully achieved.
-Not using a template language is rough.
+The app is lightweight and fully functional in all evergreen browsers.
+Separation of concerns was not fully achieved though.
+Also, not using a template language is rough.
 I recommend sticking with JS frameworks.